quietui/quiet/docs/docs/burrow.md

 });
 ```

-You can read and write properties just like a normal object.
+You can read and write properties just like a normal object:

 ```javascript
 console.log(data.count); // 0